Article

 Scope

-Instruction will cover the subjects of how to correctly check the safeties on the 1911, maintenance, and proper lubrication.
-Information in this course will cover subjects from the basic operating functions of the 1911 pistol through the function and purpose of each individual part and their relationships during the firing cycle of the 1911, and the common malfunctions of the 1911 and how to correct them.
+Instruction will cover the subjects of how to correctly check the safeties on the 1911, maintenance and proper lubrication information in this course will cover subjects from the basic operating functions of the 1911 pistol through the function and purpose of each individual part and their relationships during the firing cycle of the 1911, and the common malfunctions of the 1911 and how to correct them

 Subjects to Be Covered

-Hands-on 4 hour block of instruction:
+Hands-on 3 hour block of instruction:

 1. Class Room Safety